MFM-347/Ren.py/CONTRIBUTING.md

 git push origin <branch-name>
 ```

-Then, navigate to the **original RepoLate repository** and submit a pull request.
+Then, navigate to the **original RenPy repository** and submit a pull request.
 Include the following in your PR description:

 - A summary of changes.
 - Related issue IDs (e.g., "Closes #123").
-- Screenshots or videos (if applicable).
+- Screenshots or logs (if applicable).

 ## Reporting Issues

 Encountered a bug or have a great idea for a new feature?
-Create an issue [here](https://github.com/MFM-347/RepoLate/issues).
+Create an issue [here](https://github.com/MFM-347/Ren.py/issues).

 ### Guidelines for Issues:

 - **Bug Reports**:
   Include:

   - Steps to reproduce the issue.
   - Expected vs. actual behavior.
-  - Relevant screenshots or logs (if available).
+  - Relevant error logs or stack traces.

 - **Feature Requests**:
   Describe:
   - The feature and its use case.
   - Any benefits or improvements it will bring.